 TIP: When possible, charge it.
 The Federal Trade Commission suggests when paying for home improvement work, use a credit card.
 Doing so may protect homeowners if a project goes south.
-After making a good faith effort to workout any problems with your contractor, consumers have the right to withhold payment up to the amount of credit outstanding for the purchase.
+After making a good faith effort to work out any problems with your contractor, consumers have the right to withhold payment up to the amount of credit outstanding for the purchase.
 This includes any finance or related charges.

-What you should do: If you can handle buying items such as plumbing fixtures, cabinets, countertops, and flooring, ask your contractor to take them out of his bid price.
+What you should do: If you can handle buying items such as plumbing fixtures, cabinets, countertops, and flooring, ask your contractor to take them out of their bid price.
 Be sure to agree on specific numbers and amounts of what you’ll be buying, and that you’ll have the items to the job site when they’re needed.
 You could save 10% to 20% or more on the overall cost of the project.

 TIP: Salvage materials are one way to save on building costs.
 Just make sure you use upcycled stuff wisely so you don’t harm your home’s value.

 5. They're Not the Design Whiz They Claim to Be

 Sure, there are contractors who have strong design abilities.
 Chances are, however, they’re spending a lot more time running their businesses than honing their design chops.